pranshugarg123/talkeys/README.md

-# Team Creation API Endpointtt
+s# Team Creation API Endpointtt

 ## Endpoint Description
 Creates a new team with a unique team code and adds the current user as the team leader.